hugo-sv/webmonitor/README.md

 #### Alert system

-The alert system could be ugraded, so that active alerts are highlighted, with data on their duration and an updated availability.
+The alert system could be upgraded, so that active alerts are highlighted, with data on their duration and an updated availability.

 #### Unit tests

-With more time, a test driven devlopment could have been followed.
+With more time, a test driven development could have been followed.
 A few tests were implemented for the `monitoring` module.

 #### Responsiveness

 Displaying the program require a full screen window.
 Some screen size may not be large enough.
+In case of issue, a non-UI mode is available, using the flag `ui=false`.